Procter and Gamble erased our freckles with a magic wand at CES 2019

 CES schedule: It's six days of jam-packed events.
 Here's what to expect.

-Discuss: Procter and Gamble erased our freckles with a magic wand at CES 2019
+Discuss: Procter & Gamble erased our freckles with a magic wand at CES 2019

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.